Triskaidekaphobia: Fear of the number thirteen.

 In addition to cultural superstitions, there's also certain occupations that evoke various rituals to bring on good luck.
 It seems to me that gamblers and sports figures have the most superstitions and rituals to insure good luck.

 Do you have any superstitions that you hold dear?
-Are they more of a traditional situation handed down through your family or are they superstitions that have come down through history?
+Are they more of a traditional situation handed down through your family or are they superstitions that have come down through the ages?

 And I'm sure there won't be any unpleasantries or bizarre accidents this Friday (knock on wood).